dt-g7/lunar_lander_ai/README.md

 - Successful landing (+400)
 - Penalties for crashes (-100)

+^ These parameters took a long time to fine tune, but feel free to mess with them to see if you can train a better model!

 ### Termination Conditions
 An episode ends when:
 - The lander successfully lands on the target platform